 I made many trips to my neighbouring province, Alberta.
-It wasn’t that it was the most exciting province, although there were a few unique sites, but my daughter lived in Calgary for over a decade.
+It wasn’t that it was the most exciting province, although there were a few unique sites, but my daughter lives in Calgary.

 Dinosaur fossils were a common find around Drumheller so the Royal Tyrrell Museum was packed with displays to die for if you’re a dinosaur fanatic.
 Dinosaurs have never grabbed my attention, so we waltzed through the exhibits at record speed.